 The University is a vibrant campus.
 We have well established clubs and networks giving the opportunity to engage and collaborate with other staff around the University.
 We strive to create an environment where staff and students promote culturally inclusive behaviour and activities, ensure cultural differences are heard and explored, and actively seek to learn from other cultures.

 How to apply

-Your complete application will include a Cover Letter, address of the Selection Criteria and your CV.
+Your complete application will include your Cover Letter (which includes your address of the selection criteria) and your CV.

 For information to assist you with compiling short statements to answer the selection criteria, please go to: https://about.unimelb.edu.au/careers/selection-criteria

 To ensure the University provides a safe environment for children, this position requires the incumbent to hold a current and valid Working with Children Check.

 Applications close: 31 Jan 2021 11:55 PM AUS Eastern Daylight Time